Dfredude/my_blog/content/_index.md

 description: Site full of insights, ideas, and facts about technology, math, and physics.
 ---

-🚀 In this blog we are aming for the moon:
+🚀 In this blog you just need:
-- Drink lots water
+- Lots of water
-- Dive into new interesting stuff
+- Insane curiosity and desire to learn and understand new ideas!